For a long time, the Australian mining industry has been incredibly conservative. But that is all changing as mining goes high-tech.

 But as Warren Buffett has said, “It’s only when the tide goes out do you discover who’s been swimming naked,” and when commodity prices started to drop, mining company shareholders discovered there was a lot of skinny-dipping going on.
 The resulting shock led to a focus on cost-reduction that – unlike cost-cutting in previous mining downturns – was based on technology.
 The first wave of technology was automation: top-tier miners such as BHP, Fortescue and Rio Tinto invested in drones, driverless trains, haul trucks and drill rigs.

-New boom of technology in Australian mining
+New technology in Australian mining

 The industry is now seeing a second wave of technological innovation based on digitisation and the Internet of Things (IoT); an advance that is generating big data mining companies can use to further streamline their operations and drive efficiency.
 According to a spokesperson for Austmine, the peak industry body for the Australian Mining Equipment, Technology and Services (METS) sector, several trends are clear.